How to Grocery Shop on a Budget

 set monthly budget groceries

-Note: Your grocery budget should be distinct from the money you allocate for dining out.
-This separation ensures that unplanned dining out doesn’t cut into your grocery funds, keeping your
+Note: Your grocery budget should be different from the money you allocate for dining out.
+This ensures that unplanned dining out doesn’t cut into your grocery funds.
+It also keeps your budget balanced and accommodating to both essentials and little luxuries.

 2. Eat Before You Shop

-This might sound like common sense, yet it’s worth reiterating because of how easy it is to overspend on groceries when you’re hungry.
 In fact, a study revealed that most respondents (76%) admit they tend to overspend when they shop for groceries on an empty stomach.

 Turn Daily Expenses into Credit Profile Wins